Browser does not support script.

 Flexible postgraduate programme for students with a clinical or academic interest in the complex relationship between mental disorders and criminal behaviour, taught by a multi-disciplinary team of clinical academics.
 Ideal first step towards clinical psychology training or a PhD.

-Students choose one of three pathways: Clinical Forensic Psychology, Clinical Forensic Psychiatry, Forensic Mental Health Research.
+Students choose one of three pathways: Clinical Forensic Psychology, Clinical Forensic Psychiatry or Forensic Mental Health Research.
+To help explain the three pathways offered on this programme please see this useful infographic.

 A unique emphasis on the neuroscientific understanding of the development of prosocial and antisocial behaviours across the lifespan